Built-In Reliability

 DSPy turns AI quality into a contract: measured, reproducible, and enforced in production.

-Every managed client gets a monthly report with metrics like these.
+Every operations plan client gets a monthly report tracking these workflow performance metrics.

 See it in action